|Photos||Video & Audio||Blogs||Statistics||Archive||Shop||Mobile|

-During the week it was announced he was departing Bristol, Gidman made 264 against Leicestershire at Nevil Road - the joint-12th highest score in Gloucestershire's history - which saw him pass 1000 first-class runs in a season for the sixth time in his 13-year career with the Glosters.
+During the week it was announced he was departing Bristol, Gidman made 264 against Leicestershire at Nevil Road - the joint-12th highest score in Gloucestershire's history - which saw him pass 1000 first-class runs in a season for the sixth time in his 13-year career.

-After establishing himself in the Gloucestershire four-day team in 2003 he was picked as captain for the England A tour of Malaysia and India that winter.
-A hand injury forced him to withdraw.
+After establishing himself in the Gloucestershire four-day team in 2003 he was picked as captain by Rod Marsh for the England A tour of Malaysia and India that winter but a hand injury forced him to withdraw.
 He did make the tour to Sri Lanka the following winter but failed to make any impression and although he was included in England'd preliminary squad for the 2004 Champions Trophy, he future since has been confined to county cricket.

 His first-class début came in 2002 where he made 67 at Derby; a maiden hundred followed against Northamptonshire at Bristol.
 The following year he earned a regular place in the side and took 2 for 12 in seven overs and scored the winning runs in Gloucestershire's C&G Trophy victory.
 He also made 61 to almost take his side to victory in the inaugural T20 semi-final against Surrey.

 From 2005 he passed 1000 runs in a season four times in five years.
 His batting ability and useful medium-pace bowling attracted interest from other counties and a move to Warwickshire was widely expected until Jon Lewis resigned the Gloucestershire captaincy and Gidman was offered the job from 2009.

-Initially, the club challenged for promotion but the loss of senior players saw Gidman tasked with leading a young side, his own form slumped and he resigned the captaincy at the end of 2012.
+Initially, the club challenged for promotion but the loss of senior players saw Gidman tasked with leading a young side; his own form slumped and he resigned the captaincy at the end of 2012.
 The decision paid off and his form returned, making over 1000 runs in the next two seasons, prompting Worcestershire to offer him a deal.